 In September 2016, Scottsdale Public Art held an open house to share Nelson’s rabbit design and gather public feedback.
 Eighty-three people completed the survey asking for their input, and 78 of them expressed their support.

-Even so, Nelson’s plan had some naysayers.
+Nelson’s plan had some naysayers.

 Some sat on the city’s design review panel tasked with approving his design.
 “I heard people say everything from 'It’s a humping rabbit' to 'It’ll give kids nightmares,'” Nelson says.
 “And some people just don’t like public art.”